 p.s.
 Other Chinese Language posts:

 Cheat Sheet for Pronouncing Chinese (Pinyin)

 Teach Toddlers Chinese Through Songs and Nursery Rhymes

 1.Hide and Speak Chinese (with Flaps!) by Catherine Bruzzone and Susan Marineau

-This primer does a good job with building basic vocabulary using both characters, Chinese phonics for pronunciation, and pictures.
+This primer does a good job of building basic vocabulary using both characters, Chinese phonics for pronunciation, and pictures.
 It also uses sentences to teach the words.
 You would use this book to Hide the Words, Remember Them, and Say Them Aloud.
-I wish they would separate the Chinese characters from the pin yin phonics … but I guess I am being picky.
+I wish they would separate the Chinese characters from the pinyin phonics … but I guess I am being picky.

 3. Of course, nothing beats hearing Mandarin spoken out loud.
 Here’s the Pinyin via audio.

 4. There is a stroke order to writing Chinese characters.
-It’s demonstrated on the Nciku site.
-There are lots of basic vocabulary here as well.
+It’s demonstrated on the site.
+There is a lot of basic vocabulary here as well.

 6. DS game, My Chinese Coach

 My son loves his DSi.
 Now he can learn Chinese on it!
 It’s great for hearing Mandarin pronounced.